coryodaniel/bonny/README.md

 Open up your controller and add functionality for your resource's lifecycles:

-- Apply; handles ADD and MODIFY events and is called periodically with each every instance of a CRD's resources
+- Apply (or Add/Modify)
 - Delete
+- Reconcile; periodically called with each every instance of a CRD's resources

 Each controller can create multiple resources.